stolostron/rhacm-docs/README.md

 10. Choose a theme for your website.
 [Cayman](https://github.com/pages-themes/cayman) is the default option but there are many themes available on GitHub.
 This website uses [al-folio](https://github.com/alshedivat/al-folio).

-11. To verify that jekyll works, navigate to the main folder of your theme and run the following command:
+11. To verify that Jekyll works, navigate to the main folder of your theme and run the following command:
 ```
 bundle exec jekyll serve
 ```

-Copy the server address into your browser.
-If your website appears, you have installed jekyll and ruby successfully.
+Copy and paste the server address into your browser and hit enter.
+If your website appears, you have installed Jekyll and Ruby successfully.
+Use the previous command to preview your website as you work in your repository.
+Changes you make in the repository are automtically pushed to the preview.
+Refresh the page in your browser to update the live view after changing and saving files in your repository.

+To publish your new website, see [Deployment](/README.md#Deployment) for more details.

 # Maintaining